 We may purchase loan participations from and sell loan participations to others, primarily District Associations.
-We had no loan participation purchases outside of the System as of December 31, 2023, 2022 or 2021.
-From time to time, we may expand or change our asset pool programs.
+We had no loan participation purchases outside of the System as of December 31, 2024, 2023 or 2022.
+We may also purchase loan participations from District Associations in the form of asset pools.
+The purpose of the asset pools are to assist Association and AgriBank business goals, provide administrative efficiency for loan origination programs initiated by District Associations and effectively leverage existing District capital.
+Each pool has different criteria to meet Association business objectives while satisfying AgriBank underwriting criteria.
+From time to time, we may expand or change these asset pools.
 In such cases, in agreement with the participating Associations, we offer to sell back existing participations and purchase participations under the new program.
-These purchases may include loans that were considered purchased credit deteriorated; however, these loans were not material to the financial statements.
+During 2024 and 2023, we sold and purchased certain loan participations in relation to changes in asset pool programs.
+The participations sold back to certain District Associations totaled \$330.6 million and \$117.7 million, while the participations purchased from certain District Associations totaled \$1.0 billion, and \$7.0 billion, during the years ended December 31, 2024 and 2023, respectively.
+There were no material purchases or sales as a result of changes in asset pool programs during the year ended December 31, 2022.
+These purchases may include loans that were considered purchased credit deteriorated; however, these loans were not material to the Financial Statements.